rpominov/rescript-promise/README.md

 Features / design decisions:

 - Does not allow to create `Promise.t<Promise.t<'a>>` as this is not possible in the underlying JavaScript implementation.
 The library will throw an exception if you try to create such a value.
 - Native `Js.Exn` is preferred to ReScript exceptions.
 Because of the better support in the environment.
-For example, stack is printed correctly for uncaught exceptions in Node.
+For example, stack is printed correctly for uncaught exceptions in NodeJS.
 - Provides some utilities for `Promise.t<result<'a, 'b>>`.
 - Might not work in the browser as it uses some NodeJS APIs like `process.exit()`.